Vegetables You Can Grow Indoors

 When outdoor garden space is limited, or the weather outside is too cold, your windowsill can serve as a small-space garden for certain edible plants, such as leafy greens and herbs.
-Typical indoor temperatures are perfect for growing many types of food year-round.
+Typical indoor temperatures are perfect for growing many types of food–even during winter months.
 The key to successfully growing plants indoors is providing the right amount of light.
-With the right light, you can grow an indoor garden any time of the year.
+With enough hours of sunlight, you can grow an indoor garden any time of the year.

-Leafy greens such as lettuce, spinach, microgreens and kale can grow with moderate light, like what they'd receive in a part-shade/part-sun location in the outdoor garden.
+Leafy greens such as lettuce, spinach, microgreens and kale can grow with moderate light, like what they'd receive in a part-shade/part-sun location in an outdoor vegetable garden.
 The same is true for cool-season herbs such as cilantro and parsley.
-Most of these plants are compact and so lend themselves to small-space kitchen gardening.
-If you have a bright south- or east-facing window, these vegetables and herbs are good candidates for windowsill gardening:
+Most of these plants are compact and lend themselves to small-space kitchen gardening.
+If you have a sunny window that's south- or east-facing, these vegetables and herbs are good candidates for a window box garden:

 To plant your windowsill garden, start by picking up transplants of leafy greens and herbs at your local garden center.
 Look for loose-leaf lettuces, sorrel, arugula, spinach, kale, cilantro, parsley and related varieties, growing in 3- to 4-inch diameter pots.

 Next, pot up each plant into a 6- to 8-inch diameter container, in a loose indoor potting mix, and place them in a bright windowsill or bright sunny room.
 A bigger pot will allow your plants to put down new roots.
 Choose pots with drainage holes and use a water-catching tray.
 Water your plants so that the soil is damp to the touch, but not soggy.